IRNAS/irnas.github.io/_posts/2016-05-11-synthomir-synth-by-radiona.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/5dbdIF865lg?rel=0&amp;controls=0" frameborder="0" allowfullscreen></iframe>

-Now, we only need to learn how to properly play on it.
+Now, we only need to learn how to properly play it.
 Check what is this instrument capable of on Synthomir presentation and demo video.
 Simply awesome!

 <iframe width="640" height="360" src="https://www.youtube.com/embed/uvvPPmoRUTk?rel=0&amp;controls=0" frameborder="0" allowfullscreen></iframe>